MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

             event: { `containing various items mostly for logging purposes` }, code?: string
         } => {
-            if (event.event === 'deviceEndedCall) {
+            if (event.event === 'deviceEndedCall') {
-                sdk.endSession();
+                sdk.endSession({ conversationId });
             }
         }
     })
 ```
 Value of event:
 * `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
-* `payload:` {
+* `payload:` - object containing
-    `name: string` - Name of the recent event as interpretted by the headset device
+    * `name: string` - Name of the recent event as interpretted by the headset device
-    `event`: { containing various items mostly for logging purposes}
+    * `event`: { containing various items mostly for logging purposes}
-    `code?: string` - Optional: A string value of a number that represents the action that was just taken.
+    * `code?: string` - Optional: A string value of a number that represents the action that was just taken.
 Not all vendors supply a code which is why it is only optional
-}

 #### `deviceMuteStatusChanged`